bionlproc/Raredis/Error_Analysis.md

 ## BioMedLM generations not in the input

 In several cases we noticed spans that were not in the input but were nevertheless closely linked with the gold entity span’s meaning.
-For example, for the gold span “muscle twitch- ing”, BioMedLM predicted “muscle weakness”.
+For example, for the gold span “muscle twitching”, BioMedLM predicted “muscle weakness”.
 It also tried to form meaningful noun phrases that capture the meaning of longer gold spans.
 For instance, for the gold span “ability to speak impaired”, it predicted “difficulty in speaking”.
 For the gold span, “progressive weakness of the muscles of the legs” it outputs “paralysis of the legs”.
 All these lead to both FPs and FNs, unfortunately.